Sparse Black-box Video Attack with Reinforcement Learning: Experiments

-\textbf{Datasets.} Two widely used datasets, UCF-101 \cite{soomro2012ucf101:} and HMDB-51 \cite{KuehneHMDB51}, are used in our experiments.
+\textbf{Datasets.} Two widely used datasets, UCF-101 \cite{soomro2012ucf101:} and HMDB-51 \cite{kuehne2011hmdb}, are used in our experiments.
 UCF-101 is an action recognition dataset containing 13,320 videos with 101 action categories.
 HMDB-51 is a dataset for human motion recognition, which contains 51 action categories with a total of 7000 videos.
 Both datasets divide 70\% of the video into training sets and 30\% of the test sets.
-We randomly sample some videos from the test set of two datasets, and each sampled video can be classified by the threat models correctly.
-Similar to the method \cite{Alpher04}, 16-frame snippets evenly sampled from each video are used as input samples of the threat models during the evaluation.
+For convenience and fairness of comparison, 16-frame snippets evenly sampled from each video are used as input to the recognition models during the evaluation.
+The same approach was fist adopted in \cite{hara2018can} and also used in \cite{wei2019sparse}.
+In our experiments, we randomly sample 100 videos from the UCF-101 test dataset and 50 videos from the HMDB-51 test dataset for experimental comparison.
+It is worth noting that all the selected videos can be accurately classified by both recognition models.

-\textbf{Threat Models.} In our experiments, Long-term Recurrent Convolutional Networks (LRCN) \cite{Donahue2014Long} and C3D \cite{HaraCan} are used as threat models.
-The LRCN model uses Recursive Neural Network to encode the spatio-temporal features generated by \textit{CNNs}.
-In our implementation, Inception V3 \cite{szegedy2015going} is used to extract the features of video frames, and \textit{LSTM} is used for video classification; The C3D model uses 3D convolution to learn spatio-temporal features from video with spatio-temporal filter for video classification.
+\textbf{Recognition Models.} In our experiments, Long-term Recurrent Convolutional Networks (LRCN) \cite{Donahue2014Long} and C3D \cite{hara2018can} are used as recognition models.
+The LRCN model uses a Recursive Neural Network to encode the Spatio-temporal features generated by CNNs.
+In our implementation, Inception V3 \cite{szegedy2016rethinking} is used to extract the features of video frames, and LSTM is used for video classification; The C3D model uses 3D convolution to learn Spatio-temporal features from video with Spatio-temporal filter for video classification.
 These models are all mainstream methods for video classification.
-We use the same implementation with \cite{Alpher04}.
-Table \ref{accuracy-test} summarizes the test accuracy of these two threat models with 16-frame snippets.

-\textbf{Metrics.} Three metrics are used to evaluate the performance of our method on various sides.
-1) Fooling rate (FR): the ratio of adversarial videos that are successfully misclassified.
-2) Mean absolute perturbation (MAP): denotes the mean perturbation of each pixel in the entire video.
-A small value means the good imperceptibility.
-3) Sparsity (S): represents the proportion of frames with no perturbations versus all frames in a specific video.
-It is defined as: $S=1-m/T$, where \textit{m} is the length of the key frames.
-A large sparsity value means that only a few frames are added the adversarial perturbations.
-As mentioned in the introduction, this is more efficient than generating perturbations on the whole frames.
+In order to make the two video classification models better adapt to the input video, we train them with 16-frame snippets for 30 epochs via Adam in each dataset, and the learning rate is initialized as $10^{-5}$ and decreases to its $1/10$ after 20 epochs.
+After training, both video classification models meet the requirements of our experiment.
+Table \ref{accuracy-test} summarizes the test accuracy of the recognition models with 16-frame snippets on the whole UCF101 and HMDB51 datasets.